progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--Now you can use the string `pb` on the command line in lieu of the whole URL.
 For example, if you want to fetch all the information that Paul has but that you don’t yet have in your repository, you can run `git fetch pb`:-->

 Jetzt kannst du den Namen `pb` anstelle der vollständingen URL in verschiedenen Befehlen verwenden.
-Wenn du bespielsweise alle Informationen, die in Paul's, aber noch nicht in deinem eigenen Repository verfügbar sind, herunterladen willst, kannst du den Befehl `git fetch pb` verwenden:
+Wenn du bespielsweise alle Informationen, die in Pauls, aber noch nicht in deinem eigenen Repository verfügbar sind, herunterladen willst, kannst du den Befehl `git fetch pb` verwenden:

 	$ git fetch pb
 	remote: Counting objects: 58, done.